ra559/cis106/_week_report/wr2.md

 1. What is an Operating System?
 2. What is a kernel?
-3. Which other parts aside from the kernel identfy an OS?
+3. Which other parts aside from the kernel identify an OS?
-4. What is linux?
-5. What is a linux distribution?
+4. What is linux and linux distribution?
 6. List at least 4 linux characteristics:
 7. What is Ubuntu?
 8. What is Debian?
 9. List and define the different types of licensing agreements
 10. What is Free Software?
 Define the 4 freedoms.
 11. What is virtualization?
-12. List 3 benefits of virtualization
-13. What is a hypervisor?
-Include definitions of the 2 types
-14. What is the difference between Guest OS and Host OS?
-15. What is virtualbox?
 ```

 ## What will you submit for your week report:
 > Note:
 > Since you already completed lab2, the remaining of the work in this course will be completed inside the Ubuntu virtual machine.
-Windows/MacOS will not be used for the remaining of the course!!!
-PLEASE DO NOT EDIT OR UPLOAD FILES TO GITHUB VIA THE WEBSITE.
-You must use VS Code Terminal to commit and push to your repository.
+Windows/MacOS will not be used for the remaining of the course!!! <b style="color: red">PLEASE DO NOT EDIT OR UPLOAD FILES TO GITHUB VIA THE WEBSITE. </b>You must use VS Code Terminal to commit and push to your repository.
 If you decide to ignore this.
 You are on your own.
 If you don't understand, please ask!
 > This report can only be completed after lab 2!

 1. Create a folder inside the `weekReports` folder called `wr2`.
 You probably did this already during lab 2.